Alexandria Mayor Justin Wilson defeats former mayor Allison Silberberg in Democratic primary

 Half of the body’s six incumbents chose not to run for reelection, making way for a crowded field of 13 Democrats who sought a spot on the party’s ticket in November.

-According to unofficial returns, the top five finishers included the three incumbents running for another term — Canek Aguirre, John T. Chapman and Amy B. Jackson — as well as Alyia Gaskins, a manager at a philanthropic foundation, and affordable housing executive Sarah R. Bagley.
-A race for the sixth spot appeared too close to call several hours after polls had closed.
+According to unofficial returns, the top finishers included the three incumbents running for another term — Canek Aguirre, John T. Chapman and Amy B. Jackson — as well as Alyia Gaskins, a manager at a philanthropic foundation, affordable housing executive Sarah R. Bagley and Kirk McPike, a chief of staff on Capitol Hill.

 The winning candidates will face one Republican candidate, attorney Darryl Nirenberg, as well as two independent challengers, Florence King and Glenda Gail Parker, in the November general election.

 Of the other Democratic incumbents on the Alexandria City Council, Mohamed E. “Mo” Seifeldein briefly ran for mayor before dropping out of that race, and Redella S. “Del” Pepper plans to retire this year after more than three decades in elected office.
-Vice Mayor Elizabeth B. Bennett-Parker was successful in her bid to challenge Del.
-Mark H. Levine (D-Alexandria) for his seat in the Virginia House of Delegates.
+Vice Mayor Elizabeth B. Bennett-Parker won the Democratic nomination for the District 45 House seat, beating Del.
+Mark H. Levine (D-Alexandria), who also ran unsuccessfully for lieutenant governor.

 In nearby Arlington County, first-term incumbent Takis P. Karantonis defeated Chanda Choun in the Democratic primary for one of five spots on the county board.
 Because board members serve rotating, four-year terms, the seat is the only one up for election this year.

-Karantonis, an economist and urban planner who took office following a special election last summer, will face off in November against three independent challengers, Mike Cantwell, Audrey Clement and Adam Theo.
+Karantonis, an economist and urban planner who took office after a special election last summer, will face off in November against three independent challengers, Mike Cantwell, Audrey Clement and Adam Theo.

 Born in Greece, he emphasized his immigrant background and pledged to support small businesses and the county’s safety-net programs.
-Choun, who came to the United States from Cambodia as a child, said he would offer new perspectives to the county board, having worked in cybersecurity and served in the Army.
+Choun, who came to the United States from Cambodia as a child, said he would offer new perspectives to the county board, having worked in cybersecurity and having served in the Army.